-Some income, such as earnings and pensions which HMRC are automatically advised of, will already be pre-populated in the Personal Tax Account.
+Some income, such as earnings, pensions and bank/building society interest which HMRC are automatically advised of, will already be pre-populated in the Personal Tax Account.
 In time, letting agents will also be required to report rental income and expenditure quarterly for all their landlords.

-However, it is likely that some fine tuning at the end of each tax year will be required eg for landlords, ensuring the mortgage interest is correctly claimed under the new arrangements which start with effect from 6th April 2017.
-Therefore, a final report will also be required by the familiar 31st January deadline or 10 months after the end of the tax year, whichever is the sooner.
+However, it is likely that some fine tuning at the end of each tax year will be required eg for landlords, ensuring the mortgage interest is correctly claimed under the new arrangements which start with effect from 6th April 2017 or declaration of other income eg dividends etc. Therefore, a final (6th) declaration (ie after the 4 quarterly returns and annual reconciliation) will also be required by the familiar 31st January deadline or 10 months after the end of the tax year, whichever is the sooner.